marta-rakowska/skyroute/README.md

 I created this project as part of my Codecademy's curriculum.

-"SkyRoute" is a tool that uses depth first-search and breadth-first search in order to determine the fastest route from one landmark to another.
+"SkyRoute" is a tool that uses depth first-search and breadth-first search in order to determine the fastest route from one landmark to another in Vancouver.

 For the purposes of this project, I assume that it takes the same amount of time to get from each station to each of its connected neighboring stations.